jonas089/L2-sequencer-utils/readme.md

 # winning blocks

-The mean of the cR values will be taken and denoted as aR.
-The Block whose bT is closest to aR wins the consensus round and is added to the Blockchain.
+The mean of the `cR` values will be taken and denoted as `aR`.
+The Block whose `bT` is closest to `aR` wins the consensus round and is added to the Blockchain.

 ```rust